There are two pathways students can choose from in order to apply to St. George's University School of Veterinary Medicine.

-The School of Veterinary Medicine achieved full membership in the Association of American Veterinary Medical Colleges (AAVMC) this past year and, as a benefit of membership, has joined the 34 schools that use the AAVMC's centralized Veterinary Medical College Application Service (VMCAS).
+1) The School of Veterinary Medicine is a full member in the Association of American Veterinary Medical Colleges (AAVMC ) and, as a benefit of membership, uses the AAVMC's centralized Veterinary Medical College Application Service (VMCAS).

-Aspiring veterinary medical students use the AAVMC's application service to apply to most veterinary medical schools that are accredited by the American Veterinary Medical Association.
+Most U.S. citizens who are aspiring veterinary medical students use the AAVMC's application service to apply to veterinary medical schools that are accredited by the American Veterinary Medical Association.
 VMCAS collects, processes, and submits application materials to the veterinary medical schools and responds to inquiries about the application process from applicants, advisors, parents, and schools.
 The system also has electronic evaluation and submission capability and serves as a social media hub via Facebook where applicants can ask questions, interact, and obtain updates.

-If you are not applying through VMCAS, we encourage you to apply online and track your application status through Self-Service Admission.
-As an alternative, you can still download a paper copy to print and complete manually.
+2) Alternatively, if you are not applying through VMCAS, students are able to apply online through the SGU website, and track your application status through Self-Service Admission.
+As an alternative, you can still download a pdf copy to complete electronically or print and complete manually.
 APPLY or DOWNLOAD AN APPLICATION NOW.

 All documents must be in English or must have a certified English translation attached and must be originals or certified copies.
 In addition to the completed application, the following are required: